-To help you out in your investigation, here is a comprehensive animal scat guide for every critter most likely to be in your home.
-Inside, you will find helpful information including a wildlife poop identification chart, animal droppings descriptions, comparisons, photos, cleanup and safety information, removal procedure, and more.
+To help you out in your investigation, here is a comprehensive animal poop guide for the different pest species most likely to be a nuisance.
+You will find helpful information including a wildlife poop identification chart, animal droppings descriptions, comparisons, photos, cleanup and safety information, removal procedure, and more.

 Animal Droppings in Attics

-If you find animal poop in your home, the usual suspects are rats, mice, squirrels, raccoons, and squirrels.
+If you find animal poop in your home, the usual suspects are rats, mice, squirrels, bats, and raccoons.
+Occasionally, opossums and skunks can nest in your crawlspace and basement.

 Rat and Mouse Poop